AndrilLog/Excel-Bike-Purchase-analysis/README.md

 # 🚲 Excel Bike Sales Analysis Project

-This project is a complete beginner-friendly data analysis case study using Microsoft Excel.
-It is based on the [Alex The Analyst YouTube tutorial](https://www.youtube.com/watch?v=opJgMj1IUrc) and walks through the entire data analysis process—from data cleaning to dashboard creation.

 ## 📊 Project Overview

 The goal of this project is to analyze a dataset of bike purchases and uncover key insights into customer demographics and behaviors that influence buying decisions.
 The final deliverable is an interactive Excel dashboard for business stakeholders.